fyerwire/awoogenAA/README.md

 5. If everything worked, run using main.py from now on

+Note that I don't provide support for running from source now that builds are available!

 ## Crashes and Bugs
 Reminder that Awoogen comes with all of the bugs of Clangen dev, along with many of my own creation.
 If you care about your saves, back them up occasionally!

-First time running Awoogen and encounter a crash?
+First time running Awoogen from source and encounter a crash?
 Please do not report this.
 Check Thonny for information on why it crashed.
 If it says out of memory, you do not meet the minimum RAM requirements to run, try closing other programs and running again.
 If it says anything else, there is likely something wrong with how requirements.txt was installed, or a bug with how Windows handles things at times.

 Have you run Awoogen successfully at least once?
 Report the crash to me on Discord!
 Remember to include the full error so I can figure out what's happening.
 You can either DM me or ping me in the thread on Discord.
 Or you can try reporting on Github but I am new to the platform haha.
 Either way, thanks in advance!

 Other bugs?
 Please report them as well.
-Only thoughts, ceremonies, events, and the entirety of the plains camps are intended to be scrubbed of cat-like words, so if you're playing on a different camp don't report those words for now thanks
+Only thoughts, ceremonies, events, and the entirety of the plains/mountains camps are intended to be scrubbed of cat-like words, so if you're playing on a different camp don't report those words for now thanks

 ## clangen